python/mypy/docs/source/config_file.rst

     the item is imported using from-as or is included in ``__all__``.
 Note that mypy treats stub files as if this is always disabled.
 For example:

-    Although this option is enabled by default, :confval:`strict` enables :option:`mypy --no-implicit-reexport`.
-Set ``implicit_reexport = true``
-    explicitly if you want to keep implicit reexports when using strict mode.

     .. code-block:: python

        # This won't re-export the value